Kirkus Best Book

 A fully paid Creative Writing Fellowship to the University of Oxford.

-Awarded “Highest Distinction,” the most prestigious designation granted by the college.
+Awarded “Highest Distinction,” the most prestigious designation granted by the university.

 Shortlisted for the United Kingdom's Aesthetica Creative Writing Award for poetry.